 • 401(k) plan, both pre-tax and ROTH options, with employer match

-• A generous paid time off policy
+• A generous paid-time-off policy

 • 15 paid holidays annually (business closure between Dec.
 24-Jan.
 1)